-Cryptocurrencies are digital currencies created by cryptographic means using blockchain technology.
-Similarly to traditional currencies they can be used for buying products and services.
+Cryptocurrencies are systems that allow for secure payments online which are denominated in virtual cryptocurrency "tokens."
+These are digital assets created by cryptographic means, mostly using blockchain technology as their backbone.
+Similarly to traditional currencies, digital currencies can be used for buying products and services.

-The creation and the transfer of cryptocurrencies is decentralized meaning there is not one central control body that oversees the creation, distribution or the amount available on the market.
+The creation and the transfer of cryptocurrencies is also decentralized, meaning there is no single central authority or body, such as a central bank, that oversees the creation and distribution of tokens or the amount available on the market.
+It also rules out inflation from the cryptocurrency system.

 What is the point of crypto?

-The first widely known cryptocurrency was Bitcoin, which still is the most popular in terms of how much value is stored in it.
-One of the main reasons it was created is to allow anyone make financial transfers without a need of a central authority, relying instead on blockchain technology.
+The first widely-known cryptocurrency was Bitcoin, which still is the most popular in terms of how much value is stored in it.
+One of the main reasons it was created is to allow anyone to make financial transfers without the need for a central financial authority, relying instead on blockchain technology.

-Another issue the original developers identified was that the transactions with traditional financial institutions are non-reversible:
+Another issue which the original developers of Bitcoin identified was that transactions with traditional financial institutions are non-reversible:

 What is the benefit of buying cryptocurrencies?

-In order to enjoy any of the benefits of digital currencies you need to get a hold of them
+In order to enjoy any of the benefits of digital currencies, you need to get hold of them.

 - Store them